New Year, New Career: 5 Tips on How to Pursue a Digital Marketing Career in 2021

 Think through your previous positions, academic experiences, and hobbies to identify portions of your past roles that spark your interest.
 For example, you may have an affinity for writing and connecting with others, and enjoy posting to various social media channels.
 In this case, a career in social media marketing may be right for you.
 Or, if you have a knack for research and critical thinking, you may find yourself more interested in becoming an SEO Specialist.
 In this position, you’ll optimize websites to help brands achieve higher search engine rankings.
 There are truly so many options.

 Inventory the skills you were utilizing throughout those activities and separate them into hard and soft skills.
 Choose 3-5 skills from each category you would like to use in your new role and map them to relevant career trajectories in the digital marketing field.

 Identifying your strengths and seeking positions where you can leverage them is the first step towards pivoting into a fulfilling digital marketing role that’s best suited for you.
-Here’s a great resource that can help you find your fit!

 2. Set SMART Career Goals, Then Write Them Down!